Service & Downloads

 10.1 PHCEU warrants that Products, subject to paragraph 8 of this Article, are free from defect in material and workmanship and in all material aspects comply with the specifications set forth in the corresponding installation, instruction, and service manuals.

-10.2 Unless stated otherwise in Writing, the warranty period for newly manufactured Products is twelve (12) months from the date of their delivery to the Customer.
-If the proof of the date of delivery cannot be provided by the Customer to PHCEU, the warranty period will start from the date of a corresponding invoice issued by PHCEU for the Products.
+10.2 Unless stated otherwise in Writing, the warranty period for newly manufactured Products is twelve (12) months from the date of their delivery to the Buyer.
+If the proof of the date of delivery cannot be provided by the Buyer to PHCEU, the warranty period will start from the date of a corresponding invoice issued by PHCEU for the Products.

-10.3 PHCEU’s sole and exclusive obligation and the Customer’s sole and exclusive remedy with respect to claims under this warranty shall be limited, at PHCEU’s discretion, to repair, replacement or refund of defective and non-conforming Product.
-Any such obligation is conditional on the Customer giving prompt notification and satisfactory proof of any defect and non-conformity.
+10.3 PHCEU’s sole and exclusive obligation and the Buyer’s sole and exclusive remedy with respect to claims under this warranty shall be limited, at PHCEU’s discretion, to repair, replacement or refund of defective and non-conforming Product.
+Any such obligation is conditional on the Buyer giving prompt notification and satisfactory proof of any defect and non-conformity.

-10.6 Freight charges for return of defective and non-conforming Products will be initially borne by the Customer.
+10.6 Freight charges for return of defective and non-conforming Products will be initially borne by the Buyer.
 These charges will be reimbursed once PHCEU has ascertained the validity of the warranty claim and confirmed that these charges are considered reasonable.
-Freight charges for shipment to the Customer of repaired Products or their replacement under warranty will be borne by PHCEU.
+Freight charges for shipment to the Buyer of repaired Products or their replacement under warranty will be borne by PHCEU.

 10.7 In case of repair/replacement of any part of the Product, the warranty shall thereafter continue and remain effective only for the remaining period of the original Product warranty.

-10.8 This warranty does not cover defects and damage to Product resulting from (i) normal wear and tear; (ii) misuse, abuse or lack of reasonable care; (iii) improper or inadequate handling, storage, transportation, installation, maintenance, modification or repair; (iv) failure on the part of the Customer or any third party to follow any applicable published instructions and guidelines; (v) use of Product for the purpose for which such Product is not intended, or use of the Product under abnormal conditions or outside the environment detailed in users’ or service manuals; (vi) unauthorised disassembly of Product; (vii) an accident or any act of God; or (viii) a different cause not attributable to PHCEU.
+10.8 This warranty does not cover defects and damage to Product resulting from (i) normal wear and tear; (ii) misuse, abuse or lack of reasonable care; (iii) improper or inadequate handling, storage, transportation, installation, maintenance, modification or repair; (iv) failure on the part of the Buyer or any third party to follow any applicable published instructions and guidelines; (v) use of Product for the purpose for which such Product is not intended, or use of the Product under abnormal conditions or outside the environment detailed in users’ or service manuals; (vi) unauthorised disassembly of Product; (vii) an accident or a natural disaster; or (viii) a different cause not attributable to PHCEU.

 Article 11: Permits